As a British national, should you contribute towards a UK state pension while living in Thailand?

 How to Make up Years of Missed Contributions

 You may not have enough years left to make the 35 years of contributions for a full pension, but don’t despair.
-You can backpay up to six years missed contributions at the rate of £3.05 per month, which works out at £158.60.
+You can backpay up to six years missed contributions at the rate of £3.05 per week, which works out at £158.60 per year.